Hama: Early Islamic period

-It came under the control of the Hamdanid rulers of Aleppo in the 10th century and was consequently drawn into the orbit of that city where it remained until the 12th century.
-These were considered the "dark years" of Hama as the local rulers of northern and southern Syria struggled for dominance in the region.
+In 944, the Hamdanids under Sayf al-Dawla captured the northern Syrian city of Aleppo and by the following year expanded their control to Jund Hims.
+Hama was thus incorporated into the Hamdanid emirate of Aleppo.
+(Writing in 985, the Jerusalemite geographer al-Muqaddasi noted the city had become a part of Jund Qinnasrin (the military district of northern Syria); the junds had become nominal administrative divisions by this point).
+Hama remained in the orbit of Aleppo until the 12th century.
+These were considered the 'dark years' of Hama as the local rulers of northern and southern Syria struggled for dominance in the region.
 The Byzantines under emperor Nicephorus Phocas raided the town in 968 and burned the Great Mosque.
-By the 11th century, the Fatimids gained suzerainty over northern Syria and during this period, the Mirdasids sacked Hama.
-Persian geographer Nasir Khusraw noted in 1047 that Hama was "well populated" and stood on the banks of the Orontes River.
+By the 11th century, the Fatimids gained suzerainty over northern Syria and during this period, the Aleppo-based Mirdasids sacked Hama.
+The Persian geographer Nasir Khusraw noted in 1047 that Hama was "well populated" and stood on the banks of the Orontes River.